SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-fundamentals/+page.md

 <BoxModel />

-Something to note is that the padding and border size affect the size of the element itself.
+The key thing to note is how the padding affects the size of the element itself which also holds true for the border.

 <!-- <div class="grid grid-cols-2"><div class="border-4 h-32 w-32 flex-center p-20 mx-auto">Hello World</div>
 <div class="border-4 h-32 w-32 flex-center mt-12 mx-auto">Hello World</div></div> -->